-On 12 May 2020 the Lord Justice General established a short-term working group, led by the Lord Justice Clerk, to consider the practicalities of recommencing trials by jury as and when public health guidelines permit such a move.
+On 12 May 2020 the Lord Justice General established a short-term working group, led by the Lord Justice Clerk, to consider the practicalities of recommencing trials by jury as and when public health guidelines permitted such a move.
 On 27 May 2020 the Lord Justice Clerk announced that the intention was to conduct two High Court Trials, one in Glasgow and one in Edinburgh during the week commencing 20 July.

-The way jury trials are conducted is going to be a significant challenge.
-There will be a need to ensure that jurors are safe and confident that physical distancing is adhered to in terms of government guidance.
-The principles of a fair trial and open justice must be preserved.
+The way jury trials were to be conducted posed a significant challenge.
+There was a need to ensure that jurors were safe and confident that physical distancing was adhered to in terms of government guidance.
+The principles of a fair trial and open justice had to be preserved.